Lunar phase: Principle

-Phases of the Moon
+Description

 The phases of the Moon as viewed looking southward from the Northern Hemisphere.
 Each phase would be rotated 180° if seen looking northward from the Southern Hemisphere.
 The upper part of the diagram is not to scale, as the Moon, the Earth, and the Moon's orbit are all much smaller relative to the Earth's orbit than shown here.

 There are four principal (primary, or major) lunar phases: the new moon, first quarter, full moon, and last quarter (also known as third or final quarter), when the Moon's ecliptic longitude is at an angle to the Sun (as viewed from the center of the Earth) of 0°, 90°, 180°, and 270° respectively.
 (Note: The quarter phases happen when the observer–Moon–Sun angle is 90°, also known as quadrature.
 This is not the same as a right angle, but the difference is very slight. /) Each of these phases appears at slightly different times at different locations on Earth, and tabulated times are therefore always geocentric (calculated for the Earth's center).

 Between the principal phases are intermediate phases, during which the apparent shape of the illuminated Moon is either crescent or gibbous.
 On average, the intermediate phases last one-quarter of a synodic month, or 7.38 days.
 (Note: Their durations vary slightly because the Moon's orbit is somewhat elliptical, so its orbital speed is not constant.)

 The term waxing is used for an intermediate phase when the Moon's apparent shape is thickening, from new to a full moon; and waning when the shape is thinning.
 The duration from full moon to new moon (or new moon to full moon) varies from approximately 13 days 22 1/2 hours to about 15 days 14 1/2 hours.

 Due to lunar motion relative to the meridian and the ecliptic, in Earth's Northern Hemisphere: